jona1115/cats_dogs_acceleration/documentations/tflite_c_on_kria/README.md

     3. There will be a `libflatbuffers.a` in `/usr/local/lib64`
     4. There will be a `flatbuffers` folder in `/usr/local/include`
 10. At this point you are free to delete the zip from step 2.
-11. I like to copy the `tensorflow` folder (not only its contents but the entire folder) into `/usr/local/include`.
+11. TODO COPY BINARY FILE TO SOMEWHERE TOO I like to copy the `tensorflow` folder (not only its contents but the entire folder) into `/usr/local/include`.
 This will make linking c/c++ code later easier.